sirclex/sample-roguelike/README.md

 ## Project Goals
 The project aims to:
-- Demonstrate programming and problem-solving skills.
+- Demonstrate programming and problem-solving skills for game developement.
-- Apply algorithms such as procedural map generation.
-- Learn and improve game development skills.
+- Showcase problem-solving skills through procedural generation and combat system design.
+- Highlight my ability to learn and implement complex game mechanics as a fresher game developer.

 ## Future Development
 - Add more enemy types and diverse items.
 - Add currency, shopping and gacha system.
-- Add user interface and graphical effects.
 - Add multiplayer mode.
 - Optimize performance to handle massive amount of enemies (100, 300, 500).